dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 The Rosyln solution is designed to support easy debugging via F5.
 Several of our projects produce VSIX which deploy into Visual Studio during build.
-The F5 operation will a new Visual Studio instance using those VSIX which override our installed binaries.
+The F5 operation will start a new Visual Studio instance using those VSIX which override our installed binaries.
 This means trying out a change to the languge, IDE or debugger is as simple as hitting F5.